uhub/awesome-actionscript-sorted/README.md

 * [studioludens/Elise](https://github.com/studioludens/Elise) - An L-systems explorer for ActionScript/Flex
 * [StephanPartzsch/as3-yaul](https://github.com/StephanPartzsch/as3-yaul) - yet another utility library for ActionScript 3
 * [Sodaware/apollo](https://github.com/Sodaware/apollo) - An ActionScript (AS3) port of the Artemis framework
-* [sleep2death/DOR](https://github.com/sleep2death/DOR) - An isometric game which is written by actionscript 3.
 * [schonstal/dgtk-as](https://github.com/schonstal/dgtk-as) - ActionScript port of Don't Get The Key
 * [sanfordredlich/QuickAssetSkinningLib](https://github.com/sanfordredlich/QuickAssetSkinningLib) - Library for skinning ActionScript and Flex with very light assets
 * [rzubek/as_lisp](https://github.com/rzubek/as_lisp) - Lisp dialect written in Actionscript